dotnet/docs-maui/docs/user-interface/controls/contentview.md

 :::image type="content" source="media/contentview/cardview-list.png" alt-text="Screenshot of CardView objects.":::

-## Customize UI with a ControlTemplate
+## Customize appearance with a ControlTemplate

 A custom control that derives from the `ContentView` class can define its UI using XAML or code, or may not define its UI at all.
-A `ControlTemplate` can override the UI, regardless of how the UI is defined.
+A `ControlTemplate` can be used to override the control's appearance, regardless of how that appearance is defined.

-The `CardView` layout might occupy too much space for some use cases.
-A `ControlTemplate` can override the `CardView` layout to provide a more compact view, suitable for a condensed list:
+For example, a `CardView` layout might occupy too much space for some use cases.
+A `ControlTemplate` can be used to override the `CardView` layout to provide a more compact view, suitable for a condensed list:

 ```xaml
 <ContentPage.Resources>